When is V Wars season 2 released on Netflix? What’s going to happen?

 It appears the vampire style doesn’t keep (un)lifeless for lengthy!
 Ian Somerhalder has solely simply completed his run as Damon Salvatore in The Vampire Diaries, however is already sinking his enamel into Netflix‘s new comedian adaptation V Wars.

-Right here’s all the pieces you want to know concerning the second season of the Netflix present…
+Right here’s every little thing you might want to know concerning the second season of the Netflix present…

 When is V Wars season 2 on Netflix?